TheMj0ln1r/themj0ln1r.github.io/content/cv.md

 - Architected the SupraNova bridge protocol, including bidirectional EVM to Supra bridge design with smart contracts, off-chain relayers, and monitoring services
 - Designed and implemented a cross-chain dynamic fee calculation model with fuzz testing
 - Led the team to successfully deploy Ethereum to Supra trustless bridge on mainnet at [https://supranova.ai/](https://supranova.ai/)
-- Leading development of BSC to Supra, Sonic to Supra, and Supra to EVM bridges (under development)
+- Leading development of BSC to Supra, Sonic to Supra, and Supra to EVM bridges
 - Conducted security reviews and PR reviews of protocol design and implementations across Solidity, Rust, and Move codebases
 - Designed and executed comprehensive testing including unit, invariant, fuzz, and E2E tests for bridge components
 - Contributed to extending Supra's Move layer with native functions to support bridge operations